 Below are quick links to important websites that may assist you with your legal matters in DeKalb County and Missouri.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Cameron, MO
+Why You Need a Cameron, MO DWI Administrative Hearing Lawyer

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Cameron, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why the Combs Waterkotte Cameron, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 - The operator collecting the sample be properly certified